Table of Contents

 11. Assertive Communication

-Assertive communication and open communication go hand in hand.
-This is because open communication can turn into lengthy diatribes that don’t resolve problems if a person’s thoughts aren’t clearly communicated.
-Assertive communication prevents this from happening because it forces people to be more direct.
-When used as a conflict resolution skill, assertive communication should also include proposing solutions and pushing the conversation forward to reach a satisfying end goal.
+Assertive communication is one of the communication skills that force people to be more direct and transparent about the outcomes they want.
+When used as a conflict management skill, assertive communication should also include proposing solutions and pushing the conversation forward to reach a satisfying end goal.

 When assertively communicating to resolve conflict: